department-of-veterans-affairs/vets-website/src/applications/burials-ez/README.md

 ## How the form works for the user

-The applicant is shown an introduction page that gives an overview of the process to apply for burial benefits.
+The applicant is shown an introduction page that gives an overview of the process to apply for a Veterans burial allowance.
 It includes 4 steps:

 - `Determine eligibility`
 - `Gather information`